rolloutit/monday-update-multiplier/README.md

 - **Creating Updates**: Generates and posts updates to connected boards on Monday.com.

 ## Monday.com Setup

+**This is a sample setup for managing updates for multiple items without the needto manually copy updates from one item to another.**

 To integrate your AWS Lambda function with Monday.com, follow these steps: